Skip to content

 Up from 4 at end of Q4.
 Team velocity is accelerating.

-The deck reports a count without an outcome.
-Two of those agents may drive 90% of merged work; three may be net-negative on cost.
-The number conceals which configuration is winning.
+The deck reports a count, not an outcome.
+Two agents may drive 90% of merged work while three are net-negative on cost — the number conceals which configuration is winning.

 After — counting outputs of the agent system: